polypheny/Website/community/gsoc/ideas.md

 ## Server-side Query to File
 For some applications, especially for those making use of the multimedia and file storage capabilities of Polypheny-DB, it is useful to represent and interact with a table (or the result of an arbitrary query) as file system.
 With _Query to File_ we already have a prototype implementation of this using FUSE and running on the client computer.

-The idea of this project is to integrate this concept in Polypheny-DB.
-Instead of an application running on the local machine, Polypheny-DB should provide an FTP or WebDAV share that could then be mounted on other machines.
+The idea of this project is to integrate this concept directly into Polypheny-DB.
+Instead of an application running on the local machine, Polypheny-DB should provide a FTP or WebDAV share that could then be mounted on other machines.

 **Difficulty**: medium